zhezhouzz/PLDI25-submission-sp/README.md

     $ docker pull clouseau2025/clouseau:pldi-2025

-You may also download docker image from Zenodo, and load the docker image from the downloaded file `clouseau:pldi-2025.tar.gz`.
+You may also download docker image from Zenodo (https://zenodo.org/records/14166141), and load the docker image from the downloaded file `clouseau:pldi-2025.tar.gz`.

     $ docker load < clouseau:pldi-2025.tar.gz